kennyn510/wpa2-wordlists/README.md

 A collection of wordlist/dictionaries used for wpa/wpa2 cracking.

 # How to sort, remove duplicates
+I've included a script for removing duplicates, sort, and other ways of manipulating files.

 On UNIX/Linux, run the script:
 ./manipulate.sh